Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Related Surveys

-While previous surveys focus on ML classification, and some mention bias mitigation methods, none has yet systematically covered the evaluation bias mitigation methods (e.g., how are methods benchmarked, what dataset are used).
-The surveys related closest to our focus are provided by Dunkelau and Leuschel~\cite{dunkelau2019fairness}, and Pessach and Shmueli~\cite{pessach2020algorithmic,pessach2022review}.
+While previous surveys focused on ML classification, and some mentioned bias mitigation methods, none has yet systematically covered the evaluation bias mitigation methods (e.g., how are methods benchmarked, what dataset are used).
+The surveys related closest to ours are provided by \citet{dunkelau2019fairness}, and \citet{pessach2022review}.

-Dunkelau and Leuschel~\cite{dunkelau2019fairness} provided an overview of bias mitigation methods, with a focus on their implementation and underlying algorithms.
+\citet{dunkelau2019fairness} provided an overview of bias mitigation methods with a focus on their implementation and underlying algorithms.
 However, further evaluation details of these methods, such as dataset and metric usage, were not addressed.
-While Pessach and Shmueli~\cite{pessach2020algorithmic,pessach2022review} listed the datasets and metrics used by 27 bias mitigation methods, they do not provide actionable insights to support developers.
-In addition to combining aspects of both surveys (i.e., extensive collection of bias mitigation methods like Dunkelau and Leuschel~\cite{dunkelau2019fairness}, and information on datasets and metrics similar to Pessach and Shmueli~\cite{pessach2020algorithmic}), we aim to analyze the findings of a comprehensive literature search to devise recommendations.
+While \citet{pessach2022review} listed the datasets and metrics used by 27 bias mitigation methods, they did not provide actionable insights to support developers.
+In addition to combining aspects of both surveys (i.e., extensive collection of bias mitigation methods like \citet{dunkelau2019fairness}, and providing information on datasets and metrics similar to \citet{pessach2020algorithmic}), we aim to analyze the findings of a comprehensive literature search to devise recommendations.